For the purposes of this policy, “personal information” means information about an identifiable individual.

 We take your concerns seriously.
 If you have any concerns about privacy or the use or collection of your personal information by Anthony Harper please contact our Privacy Officer at email@example.com and include the words ‘ATT: THE PRIVACY OFFICER’ or call us on 09 920 6400.

-We will respond as quickly as possible (our target response is 20 days) and handle all complaints in a way that is fair and consistent.
+We will respond as quickly as possible and handle all complaints in a way that is fair and consistent.
 However, if you remain dissatisfied, you can make a formal complaint with Office of the Privacy Commissioner.